InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/14-view-engine/index.rst

 View Engine
 ===========

 InfinniPlatform includes a module that can generate presentation layer.
-It recieves **template** and **data model** (optionally) based on which generates HTML-document.
-At this moment only ` Razor markup <http://www.w3schools.com/aspnet/razor_intro.asp>`_ is supported.
+It receives **template** and **data model** (optionally) based on which generates HTML-document.
+At this moment only `Razor markup <http://www.w3schools.com/aspnet/razor_intro.asp>`_ is supported.

 Creating a View
 ---------------

-You can start to implement Razor-presentaion by using ``IHttpService`` interface which returns class instances ``ViewHttpResponse`` as the result.
+You can start to implement Razor-presentation by using ``IHttpService`` interface which returns ``ViewHttpResponse`` as the result.

 .. code-block:: csharp